dwyl/learn-tape/README.md

 ```
 npm run spec
 ```
-You should see the following output:
+You should see the "spec" formatted output:
 ```sh
 calculateChange(215, 300) should return [50, 20, 10, 5]